haowu97/netlify/content/posts/Courses20-21/InternationalFinance/07DDAAModel.en.md

 - When resources are not used effectively, resources are **underemployed**: high unemployment, few hours worked, idle equipment, lower than normal production of goods and services.

 - When resources are not used sustainably, labor is **over-employed**: low unemployment, many overtime hours, over-utilized equipment, higher than normal production of goods and services.
-3. Temporary changes in monetary and fiscal policy

-A temporary fall in world demand shifts DD1 to DD2, reducing output from Yf to Y2 and causing the currency to depreciate from E1 to E2 (point 2).
+**A temporary fall in world demand** shifts DD1 to DD2, reducing output from Yf to Y2 and causing the currency to depreciate from E1 to E2 (point 2).

-- Temporary fiscal expansion can restore full employment (point 1) by shifting the DD schedule back to its original position.
+- **Temporary fiscal expansion** can restore full employment (point 1) by shifting the DD schedule back to its original position.
-- Temporary monetary expansion can restore full employment (point 3) by shifting AA1 to AA2.
+- **Temporary monetary expansion** can restore full employment (point 3) by shifting AA1 to AA2.
 - The two policies differ in their exchange rate effects: The fiscal policy restores the currency to its previous value (E1), whereas the monetary policy causes the currency to depreciate further, to E3.

 ![](https://cdn.jsdelivr.net/gh/henrywu97/FigBed@master/2021/20211125233827.png)

-After a temporary money demand increase (shown by the shift from AA1 to AA2), either an increase in the money supply or temporary fiscal expansion can be used to maintain full employment.
+After **a temporary money demand increase** (shown by the shift from AA1 to AA2), either an increase in the money supply or temporary fiscal expansion can be used to maintain full employment.

 The two policies have different exchange rate effects: The monetary policy restores the exchange rate back to E1, whereas the fiscal policy leads to greater appreciation (E3).